Driving Rocky Mountain National Park- A Rookies Guide

 If you want a little more of an adrenaline rush than the winding roads offers, you may want to try the rope bridges and zip lining that is available at Open Air Adventure.
 Rock climbing classes are another option.
 If you visit in winter, there are sledding and cross-country skiing locations available in the park, but you must provide your own equipment.

-We had other business to attend to in Colorado, so for us, a day spent driving the Trail Ridge Road, was what our schedule allowed, and it was awesome.
+We had other business to attend to in the Fort so for us, a day spent driving the Trail Ridge Road, was what our schedule allowed, and it was awesome.

 Driving Rocky Mountain National Park is a wonderful family experience that takes some prior planning (although not too extensive,) that leaves pictures and memories that will last a lifetime.